Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

 Q6.
 Do I need to keep the account active after winning a subscription draw?

 A. The subscription account is closed after a successful application.
-However, since the account cannot be reused if you forfeit the win or are disqualified, apply carefully and only when you're truly ready.
+Since the account cannot be reused if you forfeit the win or are disqualified, apply carefully and only when you are truly ready.

 🔧 Related Free Tools